Okinawa Senseki Quasi-National Park [沖縄戦跡国定公園]

-But the attack by American troops became fierce, so they escaped to the underground shelters close to the south coast in May.
+Because the attack by American troops became fierce, they escaped to the underground shelters close to the south coast in May.

 Unfortunately, this area was in a heavy combat situation.

-Also surviving girls were cornered around coast, then they killed themselves there.
+Some surviving girls were cornered around coast, but they killed themselves there.

 Many Japanese tourists visit here every day.

-The tower was built in 1946 around the underground shelters.
+The tower was built around the underground shelters in 1946.